Etc. (Mathematica)

-Until recently, most of my research was done using Mathematica.
+Until around 2015, most of my research with simulations was done using Mathematica.
 Here are some notebooks, add-on packages, and other resources which I have either written or contributed to which you might find useful.

 Add-on packages